webhintio/hint/README.md

 ## Quick start contributor guide

-To know more about the internals of `sonar`, how to create new rules, collectors, formatters, etc, take a look at the online [contributor guide](https://sonarwhal.com/docs/contributor-guide/) (or the [local version](./docs/contributor-guide/index.md)).
+To know more about the internals of `sonarwhal`, how to create new rules, collectors, formatters, etc, take a look at the online [contributor guide](https://sonarwhal.com/docs/contributor-guide/) (or the [local version](./docs/contributor-guide/index.md)).

-The following are meant only if you are working on `sonar`'s codebase:
+The following are meant only if you are working on `sonarwhal`'s codebase:

 * `npm run site <url>` will analyze the website with the current configuration and using the latest build available in the `dist`